pikeszfish/dnscrypt-proxy-docker/README.md

 docker run -d --name dnscrypt-proxy-docker --restart always -p 127.0.0.1:53:53/tcp -p 127.0.0.1:53:53/udp dnscrypt-proxy-docker:0.1.0
 ```
 Then modify your system DNS to 127.0.0.1

+### Image
+If your are not able to build the docker image, use `pikeszfish/dnscrypt-proxy-docker:0.1.0` which I built.

 ### Logs
 ```